How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 When starting any business, the last thing you want to do is blend in.

 Your business needs a Unique Value Proposition (UVP) that sets it apart and captures attention.
-A compelling UVP differentiates your brand from competitors and can become the north star that guides every marketing decision you make.
+A compelling UVP differentiates your brand from competitors and can become the north star that guides your marketing strategy and every decision you make.
 You also need a good offer!
 And that doesn’t mean the lowest price.

-Study your competitors.
+Study your competitors through market research.
 Figure out what they offer, and see what’s missing.
 What does each of your competitors say about their business, their product range, customer service, and pricing models?

 Then create your UVP.